umarahgul/Portfolio/README.md

 # 📖 Portfolio <a name="about-project"></a>

 "Portfoilio" is a simple web application that uses HTML, CSS, Figma and linters to showcase the skills and work of a web developer.
 It includes a collection of projects, an about section, contact information, and other relevant details.It contains a form as well, that uses 'formspree' for submission.
 The project is implemented using Figma, a powerful design and prototyping tool.
 Besides building a mobile first version, this project has a desktop verison using RWD, which adds to UX.
 Javascript is used to dynamically produce a page in mobile version that opens up on clicking the hamburger-menu.
 This page has jump links on the page.
+The cards' section is generated dynamically using the javascript and DOM is used.

 ## 🛠 Built With <a name="built-with"></a>